During your visit, your health care provider looks for clues that may indicate contributing factors. Your appointment will likely include a:

 Vaginal pessary.
 A specialized urinary incontinence pessary, shaped like a ring with two bumps that sit on each side of the urethra, is fitted and put into place by your provider.
 It helps support your bladder base to prevent urine leakage during activity, especially if your bladder has dropped (prolapsed).

 This is a good choice if you wish to avoid surgery.
 A pessary will require routine removal and cleaning.
 Pessaries are used mostly in people who also have pelvic organ prolapse.

 Urethral inserts.
 This small tampon-like disposable device inserted into the urethra acts as a barrier to prevent leakage.
 It's usually used to prevent incontinence during a specific activity, but it may be worn throughout the day.

-Urethral inserts aren't meant to be worn 24 hours a day.
+Urethral inserts can be worn for up to eight hours a day.
 Urethral inserts are generally used only for heavy activity, such as repeated lifting, running or playing tennis.

 Surgical interventions to treat stress incontinence are designed to improve closure of the sphincter or support the bladder neck.
 Surgical options include:

 Sling procedure.
 This is the most common procedure performed in women with stress urinary incontinence.
 In this procedure, the surgeon uses the person's own tissue, synthetic material (mesh), or animal or donor tissue to create a sling or hammock that supports the urethra.